Innate immune defect: MyD88 deficiency

 Myeloid differentiation primary response gene 88 deficiency (MyD88) is a disorder of the innate immune system.
 It belongs to rare primary immunodeficiency characterized by an increased susceptibility to certain types of bacterial infections.
 Patients suffer from abnormally frequent and severe infections by a subset of bacteria known as pyogenic bacteria such as Staphylococcus aureus, Streptococcus pneumoniae and Pseudomonas aeruginosa.
-However, affected individuals have normal resistance to other common bacteria, virusesfungi, and parasites.
+However, affected individuals have normal resistance to other common bacteria, viruses, fungi, and parasites.
 MYD88 deficiency is caused by mutations in the MYD88 gene and is inherited in an autosomal recessive manner.
 MYD88 gene provides instructions for making a protein that plays an important role in stimulating the immune system to respond to bacterial infection.
 The MyD88 protein is part of a signaling pathway that is involved in early recognition of pathogens and the initiation of inflammation to fight infection.
 This signaling pathway is part of the innate immune response.
 Most people with this condition have their first bacterial infection before age 2, and the infections can be life-threatening in infancy and childhood.
 Infections become less frequent by about age 10.